Saturday, April 20, 2013

 Suburban buildings from the outset, bungalows were regularly built on the outskirts of settlements and readily became ideal subdivision housing.
 The ubiquitous front verandah, championed as a virtue by the progressive movement in America, was fancifully elaborated in order to dramatically announce house to street.
 This really clicked as an architectural device, so monumental styling of verandahs quickly came to define the building's look in ways that allowed designers to individualize it for the market.
 Personality was expressed via the porch.
 Always roofed, often projecting from or settled into the principal gable, sometimes running across the entire front face of the building, always advancing and declaring itself in no uncertain terms, the verandah's commanding presence quickly came to stand for the bungalow itself.
 No matter how small the house, the front verandah was intended to make a statement and leave a lasting impression.
 And they really did!
 The verandah-as-signature-feature could be Japanesque, with piled timbers supported on chunky vertical posts resting on tapered piers of stone or brick.
 But it could also be framed up and set on tapered piers too.
 This combination of solid framing, heavy posts, and tapered stone piers, capped by an emphatically sheltering roof form, successfully caught the eye of most everyone who saw them.
 The example below, from north of Indianapolis, combines exposed rafter tails with timbered knee braces set on tapered brick piers.

-A verandah, fancifully conceived, was the key to bungalow character, here an eclectic, effective mix of features
+Verandahs, fancifully conceived, were key to bungalow character, here an effective mix of features

 As rendered architecturally, the North American version of the bungalow reinforced the links between building and surroundings, by design.
 Sometimes existing landscape features were built around, exaggerating the built-in look; more often, materials extracted from the site or from nearby were allowed to inform the look.
 Both techniques gave the impression the building derived from the site itself.
 Architects typically planned these bungalows within the limits of a smallish space envelope, offsetting lack of size by adding artistic interior features like wainscotting and exposed beams and exploiting technical devices in order to intensify or moderate climatic effects.
 The capture of light in the layout of rooms, of breezes out on the spacious verandah and inside via numerous opening windows, the access to glimpses of nature and garden from inside the rooms - all these elements were consciously explored in order to more intimately connect inside to outside.
 By design, bungalows intended to relate their occupants visually and experientially to both their surroundings and the possibilities of local climate.
 There were, it was felt back then, numerous benefits to bringing nature closer to the family in controllable ways.

-St. Francis Court, Sylvanus Marston, Pasadena, 1909: tapered stone piers, exposed joinery, wood shingles.
+St. Francis Court, Pasadena, 1909: stone piers, exposed joinery, wood shingles.

 Southern California's moderate climate had a lot to do with launching the overall design direction for bungalows, but architectural responses derived in this benign climate somehow migrated wherever bungalows came to be built (which, over time, was pretty much everywhere!).
 The lightness of California construction required insulating and heating as the building moved northwards and winters became more severe; the desirability of central heating and weather-proofing led to them being built over full basements, which in turn pushed them further out of the ground in the Pacific Northwest (as well as making them more expensive to build).
 However, the spirit of visual openness to surroundings, along with controlled connection to nature and seasons, was absorbed into the building's DNA, and these features show up even in more-rigid suburban layouts on subdivision streets.
 In what follows, I try to illustrate how Victoria architect Hubert Savage went about bringing the outside into his house on the outskirts of Victoria back in 1913, and how he managed to keep this sense of connection to nature and surroundings alive throughout his home without sacrificing creature comforts or a sense of security against the elements.
 Also, I reveal how he took advantage of certain natural processes, like the stack effect, to more readily ventilate the house from heat buildup in the dog days of summer.
 As both client and architect, Savage enjoyed unparalleled freedom to experiment with designs blending artfulness, natural materials, relationships to surroundings and controlled exposure to the elements.
 With his arts-and-crafts tendencies and formal RIBA training, he seized the opportunity before him to lay out his own house and to place it picturesquely in a pristine landscape.

-No stone piers, but heavy timber posts chamfered to give a more refined look to this elegant Victoria bungalow
+Heavy timber posts chamfered for a more refined look on an elegant Victoria bungalow

 Early California bungalows were often built as recreational retreats, setting a fashion for siting them in pretty country locales where unspoiled nature provided both setting and views.
 In San Francisco and its environs, where natural landscapes ran together with residential enclaves, such dwellings were seen to afford escape into calmer, more artistic worlds, situated in healthier, more natural environments.
 By design, these bungalows encouraged families to experience the air, light, season and natural surroundings more fully, yet always in carefully controlled ways.
 One familiar example is the fashion for impressive wood-burning fireplaces, often made of fieldstone or sometimes of brick, done up decoratively with wooden surrounds and a massive wooden mantle piece.
 All this elaboration was not intended for heat advantage (in fact, the fireplace was often inefficient as a source of heat), but rather to prompt a relationship with fire as an elemental force - one that could be safely and pleasurably consumed in comfortable settings, drawing people together around a hearth that served as a natural family focal point.
 Even modest bungalows came with at least one grand fireplace, typically designed as the centrepiece of the living room, often accompanied by built-in bookshelves, with a tiled apron set into the floor in front of it.
 The crackle of a wood fire in the grate was thought to imbue family life with meaning, hearkening to earlier times in human history where our collective character was formed by telling tales around a blazing fire.
 This interest in building-in controlled forms of exposure to elemental forces and the seasons differs markedly from contemporary housing design, which prioritizes withdrawal and cocooning in interior worlds that are more fully insulated from, and less linked to, nature and climate.
 Arts-and-crafts designers were seeking precisely the opposite effect.

-Placed in a landscape of oaks and other native species, crowning a rise, a bungalow ensconced in nature
+Set in a landscape of oaks and other native species, a bungalow ensconced in nature

 Early bungalows were often placed in a landscape setting of picturesque scenery, which on the Savages' half acre involved an upland cluster of gnarly Garry oaks.
 Dramatically elevated by placement on a rocky outcrop, the house rises directly from the ground it sits on.
 A prominent gabled verandah flanked by projecting gabled bays lends upward movement to the building's ground-hugging facade.
 The landscape setting around it envelops the house, which in turn feels fitted-into its surroundings on the arts-and-crafts model.
 A low stone foundation, rising dramatically up into tall tapered piers that support a substantial verandah on trios of thick timber posts, imparts a certain grandeur to what is in fact a relatively modest footprint (perhaps 1350 square feet all in).
 The trio of upthrusting gables echo the shapes of trees in the tall fir forest fringing the oak meadows at back.
 The result is a lessening of the stark contrast between house and surroundings that appears rather unusual to eyes habituated to much blunter spatial appropriation.

-A curving stone path rises gently up to the verandah
+A curving stone path rises towards the verandah

 Up on its rise, this bungalow is approached from below along a gently sloped stone path with a sequence of steps and landings that reach the front door in a circuitous manner.
 Likely suggested as a route by the glaciated rock folds it traverses, the path leads visitors along the entire facade before reaching the front door.
 This indirectness further cements the impression of a house snugged into its surroundings, combining formality in appearance with a certain rusticity of placement in the landscape.
 The horizontal plane of the building's length is dramatized by the trio of cross gables, advancing from the main roof-line towards visitors and offering eye-catching details to anyone walking by.
 This is a house designed not just to be glimpsed on the way to the door, but to be enjoyed as an experience for the entire journey.